Tower of Evil: Casting

 Gordon says the British unions protested the importation of American actor Bryant Haliday to play a role.
-Gordon arranged for Lee Patterson has a back up but secured Halliday's casting by claiming that the film's financing was dependent on Haliday being in the cast.
+Gordon arranged for Lee Patterson as a back up but secured Halliday's casting by claiming that the film's financing was dependent on Haliday being in the cast.

 Gordon says Mark Edwards was recommended to him by James Carreras off the back of Blood from the Mummy's Tomb.

 Filming

 Apart from a few location shots, the movie was entirely filmed at Shepperton Studios in Shepperton, Surrey in 1971.

 Release

 The film was released in America as Horror on Snape Island.

 Box Office

 Gordon says the film did "very well" in England.

+A re-issue of the movie reached No. 10 at the US box office, in 1981.

 Critical reaction

+The Monthly Film Bulletin wrote: "Apart from the novelty of its double climax, this is predictable, youth-oriented horror of the "I thought I heard something" school, with a group of unusually attractive, pot-smoking, sex-starved archaeologists stranded on the archetypal accursed isle.
+As much energy is expended on the self-conscious nudity and violence as on the suspense, but dialogue and performances are anyway equally unconvincing."

 The film was dismissed as mere exploitation fodder by many critics.
-Film critic Leonard Maltin gave the film a BOMB rating and mockingly said "One of the Horrors of Snape Island is the film itself".
+Film critic Leonard Maltin gave the film a "BOMB" rating and said "One of the Horrors of Snape Island is the film itself".

 However, over the years, the film has been embraced as something of an underground classic by the horror community.
 The Terror Trap horror review rated the film positively, calling it "A surprisingly adroit little British slasher, Tower of Evil is a revelatory sleeper.".
 Elite Entertainment released Tower of Evil on DVD for the first time in 1999.
 On 12 December 2008, Turner Classic Movies showed the film as part of their late night TCM Underground series.